Photo by Zoë Gemelli Photography

 Hello, and thank you for visiting my academic website!

-Primarily drawing on qualitative methodologies, my program of research aims to understand and address inequities in women’s* health across the life course (*trans inclusive).
-Currently, my program of research focuses on the reproductive and perinatal stages of the life course, and on groups who experience significant social, physical health, and mental health disparities and who are much less studied in reproductive and perinatal health research, notably women with physical, sensory, and intellectual/developmental disabilities and sexual minority women.
+Primarily drawing on qualitative methodologies, my program of research aims to understand and address inequities in reproductive and perinatal health among populations who experience significant social and health disparities and who are under-studied in reproductive and perinatal health research, notably women and gender diverse people with disabilities and sexual minority women.
 My research draws on interdisciplinary perspectives, including those reflected within and across the disciplines of public health, psychology, sociology, women and gender studies, and critical disability studies.
 My approach to research is community-based; I collaborate with people with lived experience in a variety of roles in all stages of the research and knowledge translation process.
-As well, I often work as part of interdisciplinary teams that include epidemiologists and health care and social service providers.
+As well, I often work as part of multidisciplinary teams that include epidemiologists and health care and social service providers.

 You must be logged in to post a comment.